 Did you know that on this day in 2017, Camila Cabello released her hit single “Havana”?
 It was hugely successful and would become the best-selling digital single of the following year.

-Keep reading for more facts about August 3
+Keep reading for more interesting facts about August 3rd in history!

 Camila Cabello released her hit single “Havana.”

 "Havana" reached number one in multiple countries including Australia, Brazil, Canada, France, Mexico, UK and the US.